-- Include a purchase order, check, or credit card number plus expiration date (Visa or MasterCard) to cover the standard repair charge.
-In the United States and some other countries, the serviced calculator will be returned C.O.D. if you do not pay in advance. - Ship the calculator in adequate protective packaging to prevent damage.
+- Include a purchase order, check, or credit card number plus expiration date (VISA or MasterCard) to cover the standard repair charge. - Ship the calculator in adequate protective packaging to prevent damage.
 Such damage is not covered by the warranty, so we recommend that you insure the shipment. - Pay the shipping charges for delivery to the Hewlett-Packard service center, whether or not the calculator is under warranty.